browserengineering/book/book/text.md

 So far, we've called `create_text` with a character and two coordinates to write text to the screen.
-But we never specified its font\index{font} or size.
+But we never specified its font\index{font}, size, or style.
 To talk about those things, we need to create and use font objects.

 What is a *font*, exactly?
 Well, in the olden days, printers arranged